Yongle Emperor's campaigns against the Mongols

+The Yongle Emperor's campaigns against the Mongols happened from 1410 to 1424.
+It comprised five aggressive military expeditions by Ming China's armies against the Eastern Mongols, Oirat Mongols, and other Mongol tribes.

 Background

-During the reign of the Hongwu Emperor, the Mongol commander Naghachu surrendered to the Ming in 1387 and Tögüs Temür of the Northern Yuan was defeated by Ming armies under General Lan Yu in 1388.
-The many Mongol tribes of Manchuria surrendered to the Ming dynasty, who incorporated them into the Uriyangkhad commanderies (known as the "Three commandaries") to serve at the empire's northern frontier regions.
-However, the Oirat Mongols and Eastern Mongols remained hostile towards the Ming.
+During the reign of the Hongwu Emperor, the Mongol commander Naghachu surrendered to Ming China in 1387 and Tögüs Temür of the Northern Yuan was defeated by a Ming army led by General Lan Yu in 1388.
+Many Mongol tribes of Manchuria surrendered to Ming China and were subsequently incorporated into the Uriankhai Commanderies (known as the "Three Commanderies") to serve at the empire's northern frontier regions.
+However, the Oirat Mongols (the principal group of the Western Mongols) and Eastern Mongols remained hostile toward Ming China and each other.

-The Ming court had dispatched the ambassador Guo Ji to the Eastern Mongols, demanding that they submit as a tributary to the Ming dynasty.
-However, in 1409, Öljei Temür Khan, ruler of the Northern Yuan, executed the ambassador from the Ming dynasty.
+The Ming court had dispatched the ambassador Guo Ji to the Eastern Mongols, demanding that they submit as a tributary to Ming China.
+However, in 1409, Bunyashiri of the Eastern Mongols executed the Ming ambassador.
 By contrast, Mahmud of the Oirat Mongols had sent a tributary mission to the imperial Ming court in 1408.

-By establishing relations with the Oirat, the Ming effectively used them to offset the Eastern Mongols.
-There was growing enmity amongst the Ming court towards the Eastern Mongols for their refusal to accept tributary status and for the killing of a Ming emissary.
+By establishing relations with the Oirats, Ming China effectively used them to offset the Eastern Mongols.
+There was growing enmity among the Ming court toward the Eastern Mongols for their refusal to accept tributary status and for the killing of a Ming emissary.
 Between 1410 and 1424, the Yongle Emperor led five military campaigns against the Mongols.